 When you have existing printers you’ve already bought and paid for, it’s tempting to think that maintaining your existing fleet will cost less than purchasing new printers or signing up with a managed print services (MPS) provider.
 Why replace them if it’s not absolutely necessary?

-The consequences of sticking with an old printer are sometimes hidden, and can work at various levels, from running out of toner when you want to print an essential document, to the device breaking and your IT department being too busy to fix it.
+The consequences of sticking with an old printer are sometimes hidden and can work at various levels.
+For instance, from running out of toner when you want to print an essential document, to the device breaking and your IT department being too busy to fix it.
 These consequences cost money, and the benefit of using managed print services is that you have the maximum availability of print when you need it most.

 An MPS provider will look for ways to rationalize and consolidate your printers, replacing many old, large laser printers with a smaller number of newer, better distributed, faster devices or multi-function printers with all the necessary functions built in.
 Costs are visible and predictable, and you never have to worry about the expense of replacing ink and toners at different times across the business.